How Local Will You Go?

-REAP Food Group - For more than 18 years, REAP Food Group has been working throughout Southern Wisconsin to build and sustain a local food system that supports small family farms and locally owned businesses, promotes sustainable agriculture practices, and provides access to fresh, healthy food for the entire community.
+REAP Food Group - REAP Food Group wants to see locally produced food on every plate in Southern Wisconsin.
+For nearly 20 years, REAP Food Group has been working throughout Southern Wisconsin to build and sustain a local food system that supports small family farms and locally owned businesses, promotes sustainable agriculture practices, and provides access to fresh, healthy food for the entire community.

 FairShare CSA Coalition - FairShare CSA Coalition is a coalition of people invested in the vitality and strength of our community.
 Through education, outreach, community building and resource sharing, we are working to raise the bar on quality and accessibility of CSA shares in our region.

 CSA, or Community Supported Agriculture, typically means that members of the farm purchase a share in advance, committing to the farm for the season and helping cover the initial annual costs of the farm operation.
 In return, members receive boxes of the farm’s produce or products throughout the growing season, as well as satisfaction gained from reconnecting to the land and being more knowledgeable of local food production.

 If you don't own a copy of "Farm-Fresh and Fast," their follow-up to "From Asparagus to Zucchini," you should get one.
 It's an invaluable cookbook, especially if you are interested in eating local!

 Slow Food UW - Slow Food UW's mission is to "promote affordable access to "good, clean, fair" food by creating awareness about and engagement with our food system."
 It is made up of a group for UW students who are interested in where their food comes from, geographically and culturally.
 The group builds on years of success in uniting local chefs, farmers, and students in bringing the rich traditions of slow, sustainable, and local eating to campus.